REV23Docs/rev23-desktop-docs/docs/concepts/gift-cards.md

 ### Magstripe specifications

 > If you're not using our partner, it is not recommended you use magnetic stripes and stick with bar codes.
+If you're having magnetic stripes printed from a printer, they should understand what this means.
+You should be able to simply show them this section and provide your gift card numbers that you acquired from REV23 and they should be able to figure it out.

 REV23 gift card magnetic stripes require two tracks.
 Replace the following fields with your preferred data.